 The financial assets subsequently measured at amortized cost include accounts receivable, grants receivable and fixed income investments.
-The financial liabilities measured at amortized cost include accounts payable and accrued liabilities, deferred capital contributions and deferred contributions.
+The financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 Allocation of expenses

 The costs of personnel and other expenses directly related to functions are allocated to each function.
 General support and other costs are not allocated.